-Colorado is home to the grandeur, picturesque sights of the Rocky Mountains.
+Colorado is home to the grandeur and picturesque sights of the Rocky Mountains.
 They are among North America’s highest peaks, breathtaking to behold, with towering rock faces, and vast valleys.

-Hiking from downtown Boulder Creek to a waterfall
+Boulder Creek Path from Downtown to a Waterfall

 The bustling city, “nestled between the mountains and reality”, has previously been voted the happiest place in America.
-It is easy to see why, with all year round activities, beautiful, open spaces, and thriving restaurants and breweries.
+It’s easy to see why, with year-round activities, beautiful, open spaces, and thriving restaurants and breweries.
 Above all, the warm welcome received from the local community is more generous than words alone can describe.

 What makes the perfect hike in Boulder, Colorado?
-Below we’ve highlighted some of the must-see and do attractions that are available to complete a great day out.
+Below we’ve highlighted some of the must-sees and do attractions that are available to complete a great day out.
 Remember that hiking can be dangerous and you will need specialist equipment to ensure your safety.
-Start off by considering the best hiking backpacks of 2018, with reviews on the idkmen.com homepage.
+A good day pack would suit you well for its smaller, lightweight travel size.